ramadityo/ramadityo/README.md

 <h1 align="center">👋 Welcome!</h1>
-<p align="center">Currently studying at the University of Pembangunan Jaya for a degree in Informatics Engineering.
+<center>Currently studying at the University of Pembangunan Jaya for a degree in Informatics Engineering.
 Passionate about technology and design, leading to a journey in creative web development and UI/UX design.
 Loves the challenge of coding complex functionality and bringing designs to life.

 Expertise in UI/UX design enables the creation of intuitive and engaging digital experiences.
 Strong belief that a successful digital product is as much about thoughtful design as it is about well-written code.
-Always eager to learn more and take on new challenges in the technology industry.</p>
+Always eager to learn more and take on new challenges in the technology industry.</center>
 <h2 align="center">🌐 Socials:</h2>
 <h1 align="center">